rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 2:54pm Ultralytics offers a [docker image](https://hub.docker.com/r/ultralytics/ultralytics) Yeah, what the hell, let's pull er down and see what we get!

 4:30pm Damn ... its a 12.8gb docker image!
 Gonna give er a spin later ...

+## Tuesday, September 5, 2023

+1:09pm Yeah, grinding through chapter 3 ...

+2:31pm Actually, gonna take [facenet-pytorch](https://github.com/timesler/facenet-pytorch) for a spin ... and yeah, will just add it here, cuz why not?

+3:30pm Damn ... pip install mmcv ... gets stuck at Building wheel for mmcv (setup.py) ... gonna let er run and see if it actually concludes ...
+In the mean time, gonna get started with 'An Introduction to Statistical Learning with Applications in Python' ...